WIFE.org

 Use the Budget Worksheet below.
 Once you figure out whether your spending was over or under your budget, jot an explanation into the column next to major variances.
 If you consistently exceed your budget, you will have to adjust your spending habits or find a way to increase your income so you can accommodate your extra spending.

-Using a computerized program such as Quicken or Microsoft Money will make tracking your expenses much easier, because it does the math for you as you go along.
+Use a computerized program to help set up your budget, such as Quicken.
+This will make tracking your expenses much easier, because it does the math for you as you go along.

 Budget Worksheet